I don’t know who you are, I shall call you the New Mum, you posted this on social media:

 Although I may jest about my ‘lazy’ or less than perfect parenting moments, don’t think for a second that I (or any other parent out there) don’t beat myself up about it.
 Please don’t think that ‘lazy’ days don’t come with enormous amounts of guilt and quite probably a few tears.
 But know that everyday I do my best.
 Some days my best my fall a little short.

-I would just like to offer you some advice.
+I would just like to offer you some advice, New Mum.
 Mummy friends are awesome.
 They keep you sane.
 They share in your little one’s triumphs and they share your worries.
 They will be your rock.
 Please don’t brand us all as lazy or you will miss out on some of the most amazing friendships.
 And cake.

 That’s my rant over.
 May all your meal times be at the table, and your little one always be clean.
 Good luck with that.